USS Kendall C. Campbell

+Service history

 Kendall C. Campbell was launched 19 March 1944 by the Federal Shipbuilding & Drydock Co., Newark, New Jersey; sponsored by Mrs. Carl B. Campbell; and commissioned 31 July 1944.

-World War II Pacific Theatre operations

 Kendall C. Campbell departed New York 20 August 1944 for shakedown exercises off Bermuda.
 Ten days later she departed Norfolk, Virginia, transited the Panama Canal, and arrived Pearl Harbor 30 October.
 The destroyer escort was assigned to hunter-killer operations out of Hawaii with Corregidor and performed this duty until she sailed for Ulithi 24 November.
 She immediately commenced ASW patrols designed to keep the supply lanes to the Marianas and Western Carolines open.

-Supporting Philippine operations

 Anxiously awaiting her first major encounter, Campbell put to sea 1 January 1945, and sortied with the Luzon Attack Force for the invasion of Lingayen Gulf.
 She returned to Ulithi 5 February for a short overhaul period, departing 2 weeks later for carrier escort duty during the occupation of Iwo Jima.
 When the volcano island was secure, Kendall C. Campbell put into Ulithi to prepare for the Okinawa invasion.

-Supporting Okinawa operations

 The destroyer escort sailed 21 March accompanying escort carriers as they unleashed air raids in the pre-invasion strikes against Japanese positions on Okinawa.
 After the American assault forces hit the beach 1 April, Kendall C. Campbell stood by until the island was free of enemy resistance and offered all possible support to the successful campaign.